BJMdotNET/pr1nc3/topics/place/london/index.md

 ----

- - [**"Coldplay pulls for the color purple at U.S. Bank Stadium -- The British band put on a colorful spectacle with shout-outs to the Vikings and Prince at U.S. Bank Stadium."**](http://www.startribune.com/coldplay-pulls-for-the-color-purple-at-u-s-bank-stadium/440125493/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 13 August 2017 about First Avenue (place), London (place), Super Bowl ([mirror](https://web.archive.org/web/*/http://www.startribune.com/coldplay-pulls-for-the-color-purple-at-u-s-bank-stadium/440125493/))
+ - [**"Coldplay pulls for the color purple at U.S. Bank Stadium -- The British band put on a colorful spectacle with shout-outs to the Vikings and Prince at U.S. Bank Stadium."**](http://www.startribune.com/coldplay-pulls-for-the-color-purple-at-u-s-bank-stadium/440125493/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 13 August 2017 about First Avenue (place), London (place), Super Bowl ([mirror](https://web.archive.org/web/*/http://www.startribune.com/coldplay-pulls-for-the-color-purple-at-u-s-bank-stadium/440125493/))

 ----